jonicious/jonas.re/_posts/2015-07-18-safari-images.md

 ### Styling

 As you could have seen above, Safari uses inline styles to style single images.
 I created a file called ``safari.css`` with the following content.
+Note the space after the CSS property.

 **Safari 9:**